 Cape Fear isn’t the only team Verrett tried out for.
 He also attempted to make it with the Lehigh Valley Steelhawks of the National Arena League (NAL).
 As far as another AAL team, there was no competition.
 “I never wanted to reach out to other teams,” Verrett said.
 “I had my mind set on Cape Fear and Cape Fear only.”

-Cape Fear travels to Raleigh, NC on May 5 to take on the Torch in a rematch of their classic championship meeting.
+Cape Fear travels to take on the Torch in a rematch of their classic championship meeting on May 5.
 The trash talk between the two teams has already begun, however.
 Verrett is expecting more come gameday.

 “I’m expecting for the heat to be on,” he said.
 “I already exchanged words with former teammates.
 Some were happy and positive.
 Some were negative.
 I was getting called the [Kevin Durant] of arena football [and] all kinds of stuff.